 When I was a kid, my grandmother liked to call me her “little potstirrer.”
 I loved to provoke and question the people in my world- to find out what was important to them and how they might like to change.
 I was definitely not willing to just leave the status quo alone, even as a kid.
 I’ve since grown up, become more thoughtful and responsible- but that underlying drive to incite change and positive growth has never disappeared.

 As an undergrad, I was very interested in the healing power of creativity.
-I also recognized that healing has to take into account social justice and our embodied experience, leading me to blend these interested into an individualized major at the Gallatin School at New York University.
+I also recognized that healing has to take into account our cultural and embodied experience, leading me to blend these interests into an individualized major at the Gallatin School at New York University.
 My interest in yoga and yoga philosophy led me to explore further what embodied experience can offer to the therapy process.
 I received certifications in these fields and pursued a counseling degree from the California Institute of Integral Studies in the field of Somatic Psychology.
-Putting all of this training to use, I have practiced therapy at the Center for Somatic Psychotherapy, Richmond Area Multi-Services and the Center for Mindful Psychotherapy before starting my private practice.

 California Institute of Integral Studies, San Francisco, May 2013